Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 Honey Locust is equipped with vessels, pores, and elements that are unique for hardwoods.
 It has a ring porous structure with a mostly straight grain pattern.

-Honey Locust is also coming from evergreen, deciduous trees like other hardwoods with no tyloses inside.
+Honey Locust also come from deciduous trees like other hardwoods with no tyloses inside.

 Basically, Honey Locust can be used for indoor and outdoor woodworking projects and furniture making with no issues because of having excellent hardness and density.